kchalas/ZapposSearch/README.md

 to the shortcuts of array manipulation allowed in Python.

 The slowest part in testing was the query to the site and on Thursday evening during final testing stages the requests were being throttled.
+I limit how many pages of results return with the local variable to the search function named limit.

 I was able to test the querying code on Wednesday, and it seemed to work, but the rest of the program was tested on local input.